 Life will always present us with challenges and difficult situations.
 Sometimes these challenges can get on top of us and we stop living and enjoying our lives as fully as we would like.
 This is where counselling can be of help.

-    Counselling is about offering someone a supportive relationship in a safe and confidential environment where they can talk through whatever is concerning them.
+Counselling is about offering a supportive relationship in a safe and confidential environment to talk through whatever is concerning them.
 Counselling is not about giving advice and counsellors can never be experts in other people’s lives.
 Counsellors use a number of ways to help people find their unique strengths to work through a particular issue in the best way for them so that they can live their life to the fullest.

 How I work

 Whatever challenge life throws at us, I believe we all have the potential to deal with it successfully, move on and lead a happy life.
 I consider the most important foundation to successful counselling is the relationship between the counsellor and client.
 Being in a trustful, open and supportive relationship allows the client to really get to understand themselves, explore all of their unique and individual strengths and how they can best deal with and work through the concern at hand.
 This is all done at the client's pace and is never rushed.
 I focus on what is happening with the client in the present.
 Sometimes it is important to talk about the past but only how it is affecting the client’s experience.
 I can offer both short term and long term counselling.

 Some of the areas for which I offer counselling include:

 - Loss of a close relationship through death, including anticipating the death of someone close, and through miscarriage

 - Caring for someone with a life limiting illness

 - Dealing with trauma, particularly rape, sexual assault or childhood sexual abuse

 - Problems in close and intimate relationships